-To detect and diagnose certain birth defects, genetic diseases, and chromosomal abnormalities in a fetus, especially if maternal serum screening tests are abnormal; to evaluate fetal lung maturity when there is an increased risk of premature delivery; sometimes to diagnose a fetal infection; occasionally to help diagnose and monitor hemolytic disease in a fetus
+To detect and diagnose certain birth defects, genetic diseases, and chromosomal abnormalities in a fetus, especially if prenatal screening tests are abnormal; if there is a family history or high risk of inherited disease; sometimes to diagnose a fetal infection and occasionally to help diagnose and monitor hemolytic disease in a fetus; rarely, to evaluate fetal lung maturity when there is an increased risk of premature delivery

-Amniotic fluid analysis may used for several different purposes and the specific testing that is done depends on the reason for testing.
-The following list includes some of the more common ways that this analysis may be used:
+Amniotic fluid analysis may be used for several different purposes and the specific testing that is done depends on the reason for testing.
+The following list includes some of the more common ways that this analysis may be used for prenatal diagnosis: